MichaelProtsenko/TSPWorkingStudentTask/README.md

 ### Usage:

 - Open the Main.java class and paste the path to your input and output files (examples are included in the repository)
-- Choose the allowed runtime by adjusting the secondsToRun variable (for example file with 29 locations >10 seconds are enough to come up with an optimal solution)
+- Choose the allowed runtime by adjusting the secondsToRun variable (for the example file with 29 locations >10 seconds are enough to come up with an optimal solution)
 - Run the project

 ---